 Bring in the plants

 An important step in getting rid of toxins at home: convert your home into a ‘jungalow’ with lovely greens.
-Not only do they perk your home up, a NASA study points out they could suck volatile organic compounds from the air.
-You can cherry pick among these palpably leafy greens: Areca palms (removes benzene, carbon monoxide, formaldehyde, trichloroethylene and xylene); ficus or the weeping fig (removes formaldehyde, trichloroethylene and benzene); Aloe Vera (removes formaldehyde) and spider plants.
+Not only do they perk your home up, but a NASA study also points out they could suck volatile organic compounds from the air.
+You can cherry-pick among these palpably leafy greens: Areca palms (removes benzene, carbon monoxide, formaldehyde, trichloroethylene and xylene); ficus or the weeping fig (removes formaldehyde, trichloroethylene and benzene); Aloe Vera (removes formaldehyde) and spider plants.
 (Removes formaldehyde).

 Apply a little common sense

 If you’ve just painted your walls, gotten pest control or polished your furniture.
 Now, make sure to ventilate your home.
 Every product has a shelf life, so clinging on to takeaway containers, your last six phones, or a conked-off laptop might not be a great move.
 Storing heated oil in a plastic container is a big mistake.
 Buying highly processed food is also avoidable.
 If in doubt, do some research before you act.
 And in getting rid of toxins at home, start with keeping your space clean and dust-free.
 You don’t want chemicals, mites and god knows what trapped in those nanoparticles.